digitallinguistics/data-format/README.md

     * Schemas sometimes have different uses or interpretations depending on the context in which they appear.
 For example, when an Utterance appears in the `"utterances"` property of a Lexeme, it is an example utterance.
 When it appears in the `"utterances"` property of a Text, it is a transcribed utterance from that Text.
 When a schema appears within another schema, its `"description"` field will tell you how it should be used in that context.

+    * Most schemas have an optional `type` field.
+This field is not required because it may conflict with database implementations which already make use of a `type` keyword for other purposes.
+The `type` field or some other similar field is however strongly recommended.
+If using the `type` field conflicts with your database model, `dlxType` is recommended instead.

 * **Dates**

     * The schemas support both [internet date and date-time formats][12], but date-time format is strongly recommended.